treytMSFT/sql-docs/docs/linux/sql-server-linux-setup-language-extensions-java.md

    If you aren't using external libraries, you need to provide [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] with permissions to execute the Java classes in your `jar`.

    To grant read and execute access to a `jar` file, run the following **chmod** command on the `jar` file.
 We recommend always putting your class files in a `jar` when you work with [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)].
-For help with creating a `jar`, see [Create a Java jar file from class files](../language-extensions/how-to/create-a-java-jar-file-from-class-files.md).
+For help with creating a `jar`, see [Create a Java .jar file from class files](../language-extensions/how-to/create-a-java-jar-file-from-class-files.md).

    ```bash
    chmod ug+rx <MyJarFile.jar>